 Studio photographers will appreciate that the Nikon D5 (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the D5 have been discontinued, but can regularly be found used on eBay.
+The 600D was replaced by the Canon 650D, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 600D or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (133x100mm vs 160x159mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 845g or 60 percent) and hence easier to carry around.